-What Does A PCR Machine Do?
+What Does A Thermocycler Do?

-A Polymerase Chain Reaction (PCR) Machine is commonly used to make millions of copies of an initially small segment of DNA.
+A Polymerase Chain Reaction (PCR) machine, or thermocycler, is commonly used to make millions of copies of an initially small segment of DNA.
 It is also referred to as “molecular photocopying,” and allows scientists to amplify DNA enough to study in detail.
 It is a valuable piece of equipment in many laboratory and clinical processes.
 This is because analysis of DNA requires significant amounts of any given sample.
 A single piece of DNA is nearly impossible to work with for molecular and genetic analyses, so PCR amplification is essential.

 The amplified DNA produced by PCR has a variety of uses.
 These uses can include the investigation of genetic diseases, DNA fingerprinting, and the detection of bacteria or viruses.
 PCR is an integral part of much biomedical research and criminal forensics.